shift-js/shift-js/README.md

 Shift.JS is an open source Swift to JavaScript transpiler written in JavaScript.
 Full documentation can be found at [shiftjs.com] (http://www.shiftjs.com).

+The project is in active early development.
+It currently provides language support for most Swift data & collection types, mathematical & logical operators, control flow, and functions.

 ## Usage

 Requires Node 4.0.0 & up.